phongho23/DemoJamSeeker/README.md

 Technologies Applied:  JavaScript, jQuery, HTML, CSS

-The app utilizes 2 APIs which are combined in functionality to find provide the service.
+The app utilizes 2 APIs which are combined in functionality.
-The Genius.com API (https://docs.genius.com/) and the Apiseeds API (https://apiseeds.com/documentation/lyrics).
+The APIs used were the Genius.com API (https://docs.genius.com/) and the Apiseeds API (https://apiseeds.com/documentation/lyrics).
-Genius.com API was utilized for searching lyrics, the Apiseeds API was then used to display any matching lyrics.
+Genius.com API was utilized for searching user inputted lyrics, the Apiseeds API was then used to display any matching lyrics.